jgransac/Coursera_unix_project/README.md

-#COURSERA - Unix Workbench
+# COURSERA - Unix Workbench

-##Peer-graded Assignment: Bash, Make, Git, and GitHub
+## Peer-graded Assignment: Bash, Make, Git, and GitHub
 by Jerome Gransac

-##The make file was run at: 2018-05-20 10:36:46
+## The make file was run at: 2018-05-20 10:39:17

-###The file guessinggame.sh contains 32 lines
+### The file guessinggame.sh contains 32 lines